Complaints and feedback about children and adults services

 Stage one: Local resolution

-If you are unhappy with the response you receive at stage one, you can ask that we escalate the complaint.
-The adults and children’s complaints manager will contact you within five working days on receipt of your request to escalate your complaint and will confirm the details.
-We will then ask the relevant Service Director to investigate and provide a response within 25 working days.
+If you are unhappy with the response you receive at stage one, you can request that your complaint is escalated to stage two.
+The adults and children’s complaints manager will contact you within five working days on receipt of your request to escalate your complaint and will confirm the details with you.
+We will then ask the relevant service director to investigate and provide a response in writing within 25 working days.

 For further information regarding our complaints procedures, please see our customer feedback and complaints handling policy.